LeandroJan/ubi-chromium/README.md

 ![](images/image-import-from-git.png)

-The information to be filled in is as follows:
+The information to be filled in on the form is as follows:

 * Git Repo URL: _https://github.com/LeandroJan/ubi-chromium_
 * Application: _ubi-chromium-app_
 * Name: _ubi-chromium-new_
 * Environment variables (Inside Show advanced Deployment option): _VNC_PASSWORD_:_redhat123_
 * Target Port: _6080_

-Then click Create Button.
+* Then _click Create Button_.

 After the build completes successfully, the pod icon on the OpenShift screen should be dark blue, and the pod should be in Running status.